mawrkus/js-unit-testing-guide/README.md

 #### Note

-The handy `fit` function used in the example above allows you to execute only one test without having to comment out all the tests below. `fdescribe` does the same for test suites.
+The handy `.only` function used in the example above allows you to execute only one test without having to comment out all the tests below. `describe.only` does the same for test suites.
 This could help save a lot of time when developing.

-More information on the [Jasmine website](http://jasmine.github.io).

 • [Back to ToC](#-table-of-contents) •